mopidy/mopidy/docs/config.rst

 Configuration
 *************

-Mopidy has quite a few config values to tweak.
-Luckily, you only need to change a few, and stay ignorant of the rest.
-Below you can find guides for typical configuration changes you may want to do, and a listing of the available config values.
+Mopidy has a lot of config values you can tweak, but you only need to change a few to get up and running.
+A complete ``~/.config/mopidy/mopidy.conf`` may be as simple as this:

-Mopidy primarily reads config from the file ``~/.config/mopidy/mopidy.conf``, where ``~`` means your *home directory*.
-If your username is ``alice`` and you are running Linux, the settings file should probably be at ``/home/alice/.config/mopidy/mopidy.conf``.

-You can either create the configuration file yourself, or run the ``mopidy`` command, and it will create an empty settings file for you.

-When you have created the configuration file, open it in a text editor, and add settings you want to change.
-If you want to keep the default value for a setting, you should *not* redefine it in your own settings file.

-A complete ``~/.config/mopidy/mopidy.conf`` may look as simple as this:

 .. code-block:: ini